Impact of the Infrared Cutoff on Structure Formation in Tsallis Holographic Dark Energy: Results

 In contrast, particle horizon models show significant deviations from the data, particularly for larger values of $\delta$.
 The $\delta = 1.3$ model exhibits strong overprediction of $f\sigma_8$ at low redshift, leading to large residuals and poor agreement with observations.
 This is consistent with the enhanced growth seen in the evolution of $D(a)$ and $f(a)$.

 These results are quantitatively reflected in the $\chi^2$ values summarized in Table.~\ref{tab:thde_chi2}.
-We find that THDE models with the event horizon cutoff and $\delta \approx 0.9$--$1.3$ yield $\Delta$AIC values $\le 2$, indicating statistical consistency with $\Lambda$CDM.
+We find that THDE models with the event horizon cutoff and $\delta \approx 0.9$--$1.3$ yield $\Delta$AIC values $\le 2$, indicating statistical consistency with $\Lambda$CDM within the present fixed-parameter comparison.
 On the other hand, particle horizon models with $\delta \geq 1.2$ are strongly disfavored, with large $\Delta\chi^2$ values.